-- FINANCIAL AID PROBATION Students who are granted an appeal will be placed on Financial Aid Probation status and will have their financial aid eligibility reinstated for one probationary payment period to demonstrate satisfactory academic progress.
-Federal financial aid is reinstated on probationary status for one payment period only, after the appeal is approved.
+- FINANCIAL AID PROBATION (same criteria as SAP Probation) Students whose appeal has been approved will be placed on Financial Aid Probation status and will have their financial aid eligibility reinstated for one probationary payment period to demonstrate - satisfactory academic progress.
+Federal financial aid is reinstated on probationary status for one payment period if the appeal is approved.
 The student will receive an approval letter along with a list of conditions that must be performed for reinstatement of federal financial aid for the upcoming term.
-The student must comply with the completion and grade point average requirements by the end of the term.
+The student must comply with the SAP requirements by the end of the term.
+If it will not be mathematically possible for a student to meet the requirements of the SAP Policy within one payment period, that student will immediately be placed on Financial Aid Probation with an Academic Plan status.
 After grades for the term are posted to the student academic transcript, the Registrar will review the academic performance of the student to determine if the satisfactory academic progress requirements are met.
-If the student meets the SAP requirements at the completion of the term, federal financial aid is continued for future terms.
-If the student cannot mathematically achieve SAP standards in one payment period, the student will have an opportunity to appeal one final time and if accepted will be put on an academic plan.
-If the appeal is not accepted the student is not eligible for additional federal financial aid. - FINANCIAL AID ACADEMIC PLAN This is the status assigned to students who were on "Financial Aid Probation," failed to meet SAP in the next 10-week payment period, appealed one final time and were approved.
+If the student meets the SAP requirements at the completion of the term, the student is returned to good standing and federal financial aid is continued for future terms.
+If the student does not achieve SAP standards in one payment period, the student will have an opportunity to appeal, and if the appeal is approved, the student will remain on Financial Aid Probation with an academic plan.
+If the appeal is not accepted the student is not eligible for federal student financial aid. - FINANCIAL AID PROBATION WITH AN ACADEMIC PLAN (same criteria as Academic Plan) This is the status assigned to: (1) students who were on "Financial Aid Probation," failed to meet SAP in the next 10-week payment period (term), appealed and the appeal was approved or (2) students whose appeal was approved and were placed on "Financial Aid Probation" and were escalated to Academic Plan status because it was mathematically impossible to meet SAP requirements within one payment period.
 Students in this category must follow an individually designed Academic Plan developed by the Program Dean or Lead Faculty to ensure achievement of satisfactory academic progress standards over an assigned period of time, which can be longer than one 10-week payment period, and which can extend the maximum timeframe beyond 150%, not to exceed one year.
-Students remain eligible for federal aid as long as the conditions of the Academic Plan are met.
-If a student does not meet the conditions of the Academic Plan, the student is not eligible for additional federal financial aid.
-No further appeals will be accepted.
+Students remain eligible for federal student financial aid as long as the conditions of the Academic Plan are met.
+If a student does not meet the conditions of the Academic Plan, the student will be terminated from the program.
+No further appeals will be permitted.

-STUDENT FINANCIAL AID APPEALS
+STUDENT APPEALS